Maprunner/rg2/README.md

 # Routegadget 2.0

+## Latest news
+Version 0.4.3 was released on 30th January and now provides nearly all the user functionality of the original Routegadget.
+It has been installed on all sites managed through routegadget.co.uk, and I am working with Paul Frost to keep these sites up to date with future versions as they are released.
+Recent significant changes include:
+* Permalinks to allow direct access to a given event through a link ending #xx, where xx is the event number.
+For example, [http://www.happyherts.routegadget.co.uk/rg2/#135] (http://www.happyherts.routegadget.co.uk/rg2/#135) links directly to the HH event at Ashridge on 19th January.
+* Entry of names, times and routes for events that were added without results (typically low-key events such as evening street score events).
+* Ability to upload TCX files as well as GPX files.

+## Error reporting
+If you find a problem or want to suggest an enhancement then the first thing to do is check the [known issues list on Github] (https://github.com/Maprunner/rg2/issues).
+If your problem is not already there then you can add it directly (although I think you need a Github account to do this) or you can email me (simon at maprunner dot co dot uk) and I will add it.

 ## What is RouteGadget?
 Routegadget is a Web application for drawing and comparing orienteering routes.
 The original version was developed by Jarkko Ryyppö, and it is now used by [orienteering clubs around the world] (http://www.routegadget.net).
 This includes a very big user base